toleillo/bootdrop/README.md

 ========
 Bootdrop 8.x-dev contains scripts using drush to clone Drupal 8.x-dev and install it.

-Bootdrop builds a new Drupal 8 installation at a "drupal" folder and links the drupal/sites/default/files to the "shared" folder.
-Then you can configure and install it to start developing.
+Bootdrop builds a new Drupal 8 installation at a "drupal" folder and links the drupal/sites/default/settings.local.php to the corresponding file in the "shared" folder.
+Then you can configure it and install Drupal to start developing.

 Installation
 ------------